AdzelFirestar/VelocityBroadcast/README.md

 ## Licensing
 Please do not distribute my code as your own.
 Please do not rip my code and make a new plugin and claim it as your own.
 Please do not distribute my plugin jar or other files elsewhere.
 They are on github for a reason.
 If you want to suggest commits and help me make this plugin better, do so through the correct channels.
 Thank you.

+The code herein is property of Adzel_Firestar (AKA AdzelFirestar, AdzelFire, Addy, AddyFire, and RPCraft)